HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 You take food away, and your child wants it more.
 This desire can turn into food-seeking behaviors, like sneaking, hiding, or hoarding food.

-The opposite can be happening, also.
+The opposite can be happening, too.
 You don’t have enough structure and boundaries in the home food environment and your child (who may be more food responsive) has a hard time controlling themselves in the presence of food access.

-Negative Experiences
+Negative Experiences and Emotional Distress

-Be patient
+Be Patient

 Diet culture is everywhere.
 Be aware of how you might impose your thoughts about body shape and body size on your child.